-Below we have added a picture of the two styles created using this tutorial.
 We would love to see any of your diagrams or hear about any other tips and methods that you use so we can share them with everyone.

 Leave a comment below, or just let us know what other kinds of pages you would like a tutorial on!

 An architectural portfolio should feel put together and professional with a theme, but for architecture students in particular, it can be hard maintaining a certain theme in about 20-50 pages.
 You may also think a theme isn’t necessary, but it provides a personal touch to your work as well as showing the examiner that you want to present your work in the best way possible.

 Let’s clarify that by ‘theme’ we don’t mean anything extravagent.
 A set of fonts you’re going to use along with a clear colour palette and organisation method is all you really need.
 The main thing is that you need to stick to it.